textext/textext/README.md

 - Next, please install `pstoedit`.

+- The extension also needs Ghostscript.
+This should already be included with your LaTeX distribution.
+However, **make sure** that Ghostscript version 9.20 or earlier is installed.
+The utility pstoedit **DOES NOT** work with Ghostscript 9.21 and newer.

 - Finally, to enable the preview feature of *Tex Text*, you need to install `ImageMagick`.

-*(The extension also needs Ghostscript, but this should already be included with your LaTeX distribution.)*

 ### Congratulations, you're done!
 [Show Usage...](#markdown-header-usage)